Honesty and Integrity: Binder and Associates (360) 573-8114

-By and large, appraising a long term career.
-The rigors of becoming a licensed appraiser have become more difficult than ever before.
-So it goes without question these days that real estate appraisal can definitely be dubbed a profession as opposed to a trade.
-As with any profession we must follow strict ethical considerations.
+Generally, appraising a long term career.
+Requirements to become a licensed appraiser have become more difficult than ever before.
+So it goes without question these days that real estate appraisal can unquestionably be dubbed a profession as opposed to a trade.
+As with any profession we have a strict ethical code.

-We have a great deal of responsibilities as appraisers but our chief duty is to our clients.
-Normally, for a normal residential appraisal, the appraiser's client is the lender ordering the appraisal.
+We have many responsibilities as appraisers but first and foremost we answer to our clients.
+More often than not, for a typical residential appraisal, the lender places the order to the appraiser, becoming the appraiser's client.
 Appraisers are privy to a lot of data, and like an attorney can only discuss many matters with their client.
-As a homeowner, if you would like a copy of an appraisal report, you should get it from your lender.
-Other obligations also include, numerical accuracy depending on the assignment's nature, reaching and sustaining a particular level of competency and education, and the appraiser must conduct him or herself as a professional.
-Here at Binder and Associates (360) 573-8114, we take these ethical responsibilities very seriously.
+As a homeowner, if you would like a copy of the appraisal document, you should get it through your lender.
+Other responsibilities also include, numerical accuracy depending on the scope of the assignment, reaching and sustaining an appropriate level of competency and education, and the appraiser must conduct him or herself as a professional.
+Maintaining high ethics and client confidentiality is standard operating procedure for us at Binder and Associates (360) 573-8114.

-Binder and Associates (360) 573-8114 has an established track record for completing appraisals with the highest of ethics.
+Binder and Associates (360) 573-8114 has an established track record for producing appraisals with the highest of ethics.
 Contact us today to learn more.

-Appraisers can also have fiduciary responsibilities to third parties, such as homeowners, sellers and buyers, or others.
-Those third parties normally are defined in scope of the appraisal assignment itself.
-An appraiser's fiduciary responsibility is only to those parties who the appraiser knows, based on the scope of work or other written parameters of the job.
+There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, such as homeowners, both buyers and sellers, or others.
+Those third parties normally are defined in the appraisal assignment itself.
+An appraiser's fiduciary roll is restricted to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the assignment.

-Appraisers also have duties outside of boundaries of clients and others.
-For example, appraisers must keep their work files for at least five years - at Binder and Associates (360) 573-8114 you can rest assured that we adhere to that rule.
+There are also ethical duties that have nothing to do with whom we share information.
+For example, appraisers must backup their work files for at least five years - something else Binder and Associates (360) 573-8114 takes very seriously.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We diligently follow these rules to the letter which means you can be confident we are working hard to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can rest easy knowing we are doing everything we can to objectively determine the home or property value.

-When you request an appraisal from Binder and Associates (360) 573-8114 we'll make sure you're getting the professional service you expect along with the an ethical approach with appraisals that we're known for.
+When you engage Binder and Associates (360) 573-8114 we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.